DANIALSEYEDI/pacman/README.md

-Run CMake to configure the project:
+Configure the project with CMake:

 cmake ..